From the rising of the sun to its going down,

 The Pharisees Investigate

-13 They brought him who had been blind to the Pharisees.
+13 They brought the man who had been blind to the Pharisees.
 14 It was a Sabbath when Jesus made the mud and opened his eyes.
 15 Again therefore the Pharisees also asked him how he received his sight.
 He said to them, “He put mud on my eyes, I washed, and I see.”

 16 Some therefore of the Pharisees said, “This man is not from God, because he doesn’t keep the Sabbath.”
 Others said, “How can a man who is a sinner do such signs?”
 There was division among them.